uf2020/ccxt/Install.md

-# Install

-This library is shipped as a single-file (all-in-one module) implementation with minimalistic dependencies and requirements.
+The ccxt library is shipped as a single-file (all-in-one module) implementation with minimalistic dependencies and requirements.

 The main file is:
 - `ccxt.js` in JavaScript ([ccxt for Node.js](http://npmjs.com/package/ccxt) and web browsers)